raphaelquast/foobar2000_TripleQ/README.md

 # foobar2000 TripleQ v1.0

-A versatile foobar2000 skin with 3 (switchable) view-modes!
+A minimalist yet versatile foobar2000 skin with 3 (switchable) view-modes!

 It includes several nice gadgets like: